yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </behaviors>
 ```

- <span data-ttu-id="c9003-120">Ve ardından aşağıdaki XML parçacığında gösterildiği gibi bağlama ayarlarında InheritFromHost belirtebilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="c9003-120">And then you can specify InheritFromHost in your binding settings as shown in the following XML snippet.</span></span>
+ <span data-ttu-id="02ad1-120">' İ tıklatın ve sonra aşağıdaki XML kod parçacığında gösterildiği gibi bağlama ayarlarında InheritFromHost belirtebilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="02ad1-120">And then you can specify InheritFromHost in your binding settings as shown in the following XML snippet.</span></span>

 ```xml
 <bindings>